maxonary/HPC-AI-Seminar/8-hpc-ai-panel.md

 **Use-case driven vs best technology driven**
 - Innovation doesn't happen with money, but when there is an incentive and drive.
 - San Francisco, Stanford and Startups at the front line of innovation.
+- Enterprises are looking at Startups and copy their structures: Agile, Rapid, Iterative, Cost aware (Money is a drug)

 **AI Goldrush parallel to the WWW Dotcom trend**
 - People haven't found gold yet: They don't know where the market value is